Tillerson says 'potentially positive signals' from North Korea

 “For the first time in many years, a serious effort is being made by all parties concerned.
 The World is watching and waiting!
 May be false hope, but the U.S. is ready to go hard in either direction!” he added.

-During Thursday's press conference Tillerson also said that African countries should be careful not to forfeit their sovereignty when they accept loans from China, the continent's biggest trading partner.
+During Thursday's news conference, Tillerson also said that African countries should be careful not to forfeit their sovereignty when they accept loans from China, the continent's biggest trading partner.

 “If it doesn't work out here, he and I see each other often around the world and we have each other's telephone numbers and we do use them," he said.